jackiexue005/System-design-note/Chapter2/01-Availability-vs-Reliability.md

 ## 🤔 Can You Have One Without the Other?

 ### ✅ High Reliability, Low Availability:
-A great car that’s locked in a garage most of the time.
+A great car that's locked in a garage most of the time.
 Reliable, but not always usable.

 ### ✅ High Availability, Low Reliability:
 A rental car service with lots of cars—but they break down all the time.